 NPAC SMS issues an M-SET response.
 If the M-SET fails, processing for this scenario stops.

 NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to old service provider SOA.
+For the XML interface, message is N/A, but attributes are included in message in step 7 below.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

 NPAC SMS issues, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange to new service provider SOA.
+For the XML interface, message is N/A, but attributes are included in message in step 9 below.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

 NPAC SMS sends, depending upon the old service provider’s TN Range Notification Indicator, an attributeValueChange or subscriptionVersionRangeAttributeValueChange to the old service provider to set the old service provider’s authorization to “FALSE”.
 Since the subscriptionVersionStatus was set to conflict, include the subscriptionConflictTimeStamp attribute in the broadcast.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.